openfaas/openfaas.github.io/_posts/2023-08-18-production-faas-linode.md

     --domain openfaas.$DOMAIN
 ```

-If you want to create Kubernetes YAML files for the ingress, instead of using the arkade app, then see these instructions: [TLS for OpenFaaS](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/).
+If you want to create Kubernetes YAML files for the Ingress, instead of using arkade, then see these instructions: [TLS for OpenFaaS](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/).

 You can now run `arkade info openfaas` to get the instructions to log in with the CLI and to how to get the password to access the UI.